gcallah/JohnGray/papers/callahan.md

 fruition, the result will be not one "Supreme Being... [but] many different gods, each of them a parody of human beings that once existed" (2018, p.
 70).

+In a chapter on "God-Haters," Gray demonstrates his ability to unearth obscure but curious anecdotes from the byways of history that help illustrate a theme he is exploring.
+In this case, gray turns to the life and work of English literary critic and poet William Empson.
+Empson was, indeed, a "God hater," writing "The Christian God the Father... is the wickedest thing yet invented by the black heart of man" (quoted in Gray 2018, p.
+117).
+Yet Empson had an affinity for Buddhism, despite regarding it as "more life-negating and in this regard even worse than Christianity" (quoted in Gray 2018, p.
+122).
+Gray sagely remarks that Empson saw "The irreducible plurality of meaning and value in language in art...
+In the contradictory expressions of the Buddha.
+He was too close to Christianity to see it there to" (2018, p.
+123).
+And the rest of that paragraph significantly softens earlier criticisms he has made of Christianity.

 ### Feline Philosophy